We do not yet have all the instruments needed to judge

 reinterpreting them.

-Nonetheless, it is worthwhile as an exercise of the mind to sift
+Nonetheless, it is worthwhile as an exercise of the mind to sift the

-which ones cannot go thru in any case, either because they are
+thru in any case, either

-After having considered a few attempts at finding some unity
+After having considered a few attempts at finding some unity in

-in motivational values, we will now take up our sieve again to
+motivational values, we will now take up

-remove the coarsest values of the A-horizon.
-Besides love and
+our sieve again to remove the coarsest values of the

-naturalness which cannot be taken seriously as a nondoxastic
+particularly naturalness which cannot be taken seriously as a nondoxastic

-value, and knowledge and intelligence which cannot be taken
+value, and knowledge and intelligence which cannot be taken seriously as

-seriously as perfective values, let alone ultimate ones.
+perfective values, let alone ultimate ones.

 Naturalness very much behaves like love and has

-always been an equally useful notion, especially in orthodox ideology.
+always been an equally useful notion, especially in orthodox

 The directions for usage are simple: (1) is something natural